Uwater1/download/README.md

 ## Output

-- CSV files are saved in folders named `YYYY-MM-DD/`
+- Price CSV files are saved in folders named `YYYY-MM-DD/`
 - Work log is available in the GitHub Actions job summary
+- Option CSV file: 1 represent In the Money, 0 represent Out of the Money

 ## Requirements